 However, neither I nor the rails bookmakers had enjoyed the benefit of viewing the graphic head-on film footage of the final 300 metres of the contest.
 From that vantage, the interference caused to Dulcify over the last 200 metres was readily apparent.
 When Double Century started to shift ground first, Dulcify went out with him.
 Initially, the pair did not touch.
 Then about 100 metres from the winning post, the two horses did collide.
 Dulcify became unbalanced as a result and was thrown out of stride.
 In the stewards’ room, Mick Mallyon proferred the theory that Double Century might first have been spooked by the scenic water spouts on the inside of the track.
 No doubt, Mallyon, aware of his erring pilgrimage in the straight, suspected that he might lose the race; it is doubtful that the owners ever did.
 When John Mahoney announced the collective decision of the stewards’ panel to award the race to Dulcify, it had taken less than twenty minutes for the connections of Double Century to plummet from the very heights of exhilaration to the very depths of despair.

 So, Colin Hayes had won the A.J.C.
-Derby at his first time of trying.
+Derby on his first attempt.
 And Dulcify had become the thirteenth New Zealand-bred to win the classic in the past eighteen years and the first horse to win both the A.J.C. and Victoria Derbies since that other horse with a troublesome mouth, Classic Mission in 1971.
 Nonetheless, despite his satisfaction, the diplomatic and softly-spoken proprietor of Lindsay Park understood the hurt and devastation on the other side.
 He had seen McDonell’s face crumple when the stewards uphold the protest.
 And he had seen McDonell almost in a state of collapse as he tried to console his tearful 16-year-old daughter, Rhonda, who was Double Century’s attendant.

 Hayes recalled to the waiting pressmen his own experience of winning the 1975 W.A.T.C.
 Australian Derby with Ace Queen only to lose it in the stewards’ room to Denise’s Joy.
 Ignoring the trophy and the glory, the stewards’ decision at Randwick cost the owners of Double Century a cool $100,000 – the difference between first and second prize money.
 Mallyon, like the McDonells’, was disconsolate at the reversal of fortune in the stewards’ room but accepted the decision philosophically.
 He walked across to the distressed Mrs Shield and declared: “It broke my heart, too, Monica.
 It’s bad luck, but never mind, we will pick it up in the Cup on Saturday.”